multiplechoice/spiders/README.rst

 .. code-block:: bash

-    $ pytest --disable-pytest-warnings --doctest-modules --doctest-report ndiff jobs
+    $ pytest --disable-pytest-warnings --doctest-modules --doctest-report ndiff jobs tests

 Deploying
 ---------

 Deployments are handled using Serverless_ deployments.
-To install the `sls` tool you need to use `npm`:
+To install the ``sls`` tool you need to use ``npm``:

 .. code-block:: bash